Aridoge13/Leetcode_Problems/README.md

 6. easy6.py: Middle of the linked list
     - Given the head of a singly linked list, return the middle node of the linked list.
     - If there are two middle nodes, return the second middle node.

+7. easy7.py: Ransom Note
+    - Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.
+    - Each letter in magazine can only be used once in ransomNote.